In the race to launch and beat your competitors to market, it’s easy to put ‘unnecessary’ tasks (like documentation) on the back-burner.

-It underscores what the best SaaS companies know already: you’re not really selling software – you’re selling an idea.
+It underscores what the best SaaS companies know already: you’re not really selling software – you’re selling a solution.
 You’re solving a problem.

 Even when you communicate your overall vision, the MVP you come up with may be far from ideal.
 That’s okay.
-All you have to do is get the early adopters on board (and the rest will follow, hopefully).
+All you have to do is get the early adopters on board (and the rest will follow).